 Bedroom 1 is a large room with a choice of luxury twin beds that can be zipped together into a superking double and its own en suite wet-room.
 This room can be made fully accessible if required, with the option of an electric profiling bed for the less mobile and a top-of-the-range electric ceiling hoist can be provided to allow easy movement between rooms.

 Next door, Bedroom 2 has comfortable twin beds that can be set up as a luxurious 6ft double if you prefer, but is perfectly placed to act as a ‘carer’s room’ if you need someone close by in the night.
 Bedroom 3 can be found on the other side of the living-room (with that rather lovely view), again with a ‘zip and link’ bed that can be a twin or a large double.
-It is next to the separate additional shower-room.
+It is next to the separate additional wet-room.

 You’ll have no trouble moving around this house, whichever room you choose, thanks to the architect’s clever design that features extra wide doorways and plenty of space around furniture.

-Wave to the committed wild swimmers as you take your morning coffee on the deck and watch all the action of the lake from the comfort of your hot tub before getting in your wetsuit and joining in the merriment.
+Wave to the committed water lovers as you take your morning coffee on the deck and watch all the action of the lake from the comfort of your hot tub before getting in your wetsuit and joining in the merriment.
 As the sun sets on a fun-filled day, take a time out with an al fresco supper as the water stops rippling and starts lapping gently on your shore.
 Look over at the Learning Centre and reminisce on the day’s events whilst looking forward to what tomorrow will bring.
 Get everyone to their comfortable beds before they fall asleep standing thanks to all that fresh Cornish air.

 Bradbury House is named after Mr Bertram Walter Bradbury, a philanthropist who set up a trust fund in the 60s to aid charities for the elderly and disadvantaged between his two homelands of Hong Kong and the UK.
 He left a considerable fortune to the foundation which has historically helped to fund charity work that falls within the scope of The Salvation Army, The Red Cross, the elderly and the blind.
 Today, Mr Bradbury’s name has been given to this house in recognition of their funding that allowed it to be built.
 As a result, we hope many generations of families can make full use of our incredible, accessible and inclusive, facilities for years to come.